 National Car Insurance

-National Car Insurance is the motor segment of National Insurance that provides insurance solutions for private cars in India.
-It is a part of the National Insurance Company, which is the oldest general insurance company in India.
+National Car Insurance is the motor segment of National Insurance co.
+Ltd. that provides insurance solutions for private cars in India.
+It is a part of the National Insurance co.
+Ltd., which is the oldest general insurance company in India.
 The company has been serving car owners for years and is known for its claim settlement.

 Car insurance plans by National Motor Insurance protects car owners from legal liabilities as well as any own car damages.
 Moreover, it also provides them with personal accident cover to safeguard them from any injuries suffered while driving the car.
 However, only registered car owners will be issued car insurance policy by National vehicle insurance.